 Old Uncle Remus say, "It's what you do with what you got that pays off in the end."
 Roland has two things going for him (and you): A lifetime's worth of experiences and a willingness to share.

 By telling stories.
 My radio program, newspaper column, and magazine pieces are all from the past.
-But my books are still out there -- all eighteen of them.
-And my two blogs are current, one or the other shared three times each week.
-Campfire Culture is a blog devoted to outdoors adventure: CLICK
+But my books are still out there -- all nineteen of them.
+I've discontinued my two blogs, but am regularly posting RolandCheekStories on Facebook.

-There are also several video shows, both on YouTube and via this website; subjects as diverse as the 1930s construction of Ptarmigan Tunnel in Glacier Park, a two minute audio of a wolfpack on the move, Jane's gourmet campfire meals, searching for Anasazi ruins, grizzly bears, and more.
+In addition, I have a Roland Cheek personal page on Facebook, as well as lots of video on YouTube.
+Those videos are on such diverse subjects as the 1930s construction of Ptarmigan Tunnel in Glacier Park, a two minute audio of a wolfpack on the move, Jane's gourmet campfire meals, searching for Anasazi ruins, grizzly bears, and more.
 Much more.
-CLICK

 Mine is storytelling refined to an art.
 It's the only way I know how.
 But I know it well.